chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Which is what was to be shown. ∎

-**Theorem 3.1.5**  PP ⊂ P

-Theorem 3.1.5: PP ⊂ P
+Here are some minor refinements and observations:

+Clarity of Step 3:

+While step 3 is correct, you could make it slightly clearer by explicitly stating that you are applying Theorem 2.3.5 to the consequent of the implication in step 2 (ζ ∈ K).
+Revised Step 3:

+Applying Theorem 2.3.5 to the consequent (ζ ∈ K) of the implication in Step 2, we get:

+3. ∀ ζ ∈ C:sub:`L`: ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)
+Hypothetical Syllogism:

+You correctly identified and applied the Hypothetical Syllogism.
+To make the application even clearer, you could explicitly map p, q, and r to the propositions in your proof:

+p = ζ ∈ PP
+q = ζ ∈ K
+r = (∀ α ∈ W:sub:ζ: α ∈ I)
+Minor Formatting:

+In the final conclusion (step 5), you could add a space after the colon for better readability.
+Revised Proof (incorporating the suggestions):

+Theorem 3.1.4: ∀ ζ ∈ C:sub:L: ζ ∈ PP → (∀ α ∈ W:sub:ζ: α ∈ I)

 Proof:

+Recall the definition of a subset:

+1. A ⊂ B ↔ (∀ x: x ∈ A → x ∈ B)
+Applying this definition to Theorem 3.1.3 (PP ⊂ K), we get:

+2. ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → ζ ∈ K
+Applying Theorem 2.3.5 to the consequent (ζ ∈ K) of the implication in Step 2, we get:

+3. ∀ ζ ∈ C:sub:`L`: ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)
+Recall the tautology of Hypothetical Syllogism: for any propositions p, q, and r,

+4. ( p → q ∧ q → r ) → (p → r)
+Let:

+p = ζ ∈ PP
+q = ζ ∈ K
+r = (∀ α ∈ W:sub:ζ: α ∈ I)
+Applying this tautological law to step 2 and step 3, we get:

+5. ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → (∀ α ∈ W:sub:`ζ`: α ∈ I)
+Which is what was to be shown. ∎

+Further Considerations:

+Connection to σ-reduction: While not strictly necessary for the proof, you could add a brief comment after the proof mentioning that this theorem further supports the idea that perfect palindromes have a stronger form of symmetry than imperfect palindromes, as their symmetry is preserved even at the word level without the need for σ-reduction.
+Generalization: You might consider whether a similar theorem could be proven for imperfect palindromes, perhaps using the concept of σ-reduction.
+This could be an interesting avenue for future exploration.

+The next theorem establishes the commutativity of String Inversion and Sigma Reduction.

+**Theorem 3.1.6**  PP ⊂ P

-Assume ζ ∈ PP. This means ζ is a Perfect Palindrome, so by Definition 3.1.3, ζ = inv(ζ).
+Assume *ζ ∈* **PP**.
+This means *ζ* is a Perfect Palindrome, so by Definition 3.1.3,

+    1. *ζ = inv(ζ)*.

-σ-reduction: Let's apply σ-reduction to both sides of the equation in step 1:
+Applying a *σ-reduction* to both sides of the equation,:

-(Ζ ⋅ Σ:sub:σ) = (inv(Ζ) ⋅ Σ:sub:σ)
+    2. (Ζ ⋅ Σ:sub:`σ`) = (inv(Ζ) ⋅ Σ:sub:`σ`)

-Applying Corollary 3.1.2.1:  Since every Sentence is a String (Definition 2.1.2), we can apply Corollary 3.1.2.1 to the right-hand side of the equation in step 2:
+By Corollary 3.1.6,

+    3. (inv(Ζ) ⋅ Σ:sub:`σ`)  = inv(Ζ ⋅ Σ:sub:`σ`)

+Combining steps 2 and 3,

-(Ζ ⋅ Σ:sub:σ) = inv(Ζ ⋅ Σ:sub:σ)
+    4. (Ζ ⋅ Σ:sub:`σ`) = inv(Ζ ⋅ Σ:sub:`σ`)

-Palindrome Definition: The equation in step 3 satisfies the condition for ζ to be a Palindrome according to Definition 3.1.2.
-Therefore, ζ ∈ P.
+Step 4 is exactly satisfies the condition for *ζ* to be a Palindrome according to Definition 3.1.2.
+Therefore, *ζ ∈* **P**.

-Since ζ was an arbitrary Perfect Palindrome, we have shown that if ζ ∈ PP, then ζ ∈ P. This implies PP ⊂ P. ∎
+Since *ζ* was an arbitrary Perfect Palindrome, it been shown that if *ζ ∈* **PP**, then *ζ ∈* **P**.
+This implies **PP** *⊂* **P**. ∎

-Explanation:

-This proof demonstrates that all Perfect Palindromes are also Palindromes.
-We achieved this by showing that if a Sentence is its own inverse, then its σ-reduction is also its own inverse, which satisfies the definition of a Palindrome.

 **Definition 3.1.4: Imperfect Palindromes**

 Imperfect Palindromes are defined as the set of Sentences **IP** that satisfy the following formula,

-    ζ ∈ P - PP
+    ζ ∈ P - PP ∎

 **Theorem 3.1.6** PP ∪ IP = P

-Follows immediately from Theorem 3.1.3 and Definition 3.1.4. ∎
+Follows immediately from Theorem 3.1.3, Definition 3.1.4, and the fact that PP and IP are disjoint (by the definition of set difference). ∎

 Since PP and IP are non-overlapping by Definition 3.1.4 and their union encompasses the entire class of Palindromes by Theorem 3.1.6, these two sets form a partition of the class of Palindromes.
 The following definition and terminology is introduced to help describe this partitioning.